haileytapia/portfolio/BuyDomoListing.md

 ## Intro

-In addition to free listings, the Appstore offers paid listings.
-Payments are processed through Stripe, and there are three types of paid listings:
+In addition to free listings, the Appstore offers three types of paid listings:

 *   **One-time payment:** This article describes how to [buy a listing](#buy-a-listing) with a one-time payment.
 *   **Monthly subscription:** See [Manage Domo subscriptions](#manage-domo-subscriptions) for information.